eGain/egain-android-messaging/eG-sample-messaging/readme.md

 There are two types of conversation modes you can add to the application: a customer and a guest mode.

-To begin using the SDK, add the following lines in the application to create chat button configurations for these two types of conversation modes.

-#### **Customer Mode Conversation**
+#### Customer Mode Conversation

-To create a chat button which requires users to provide their credentials to continue the chat, add the following authenticated construct to the application.
+To create a chat button that requires users to provide their credentials to continue the chat, add the following authenticated construct to the application.
 ```Java
 eGainButton launchCustomer = new eGainButton(
     context: "this",